 Users describe a feeling of warmth, happiness and contentment from a few minutes to several hours after use.
 Heroin is also used by those who are physically dependent to prevent withdrawal.

 One of the most significant effects of heroin use is addiction.
 Increased tolerance causes users to use more heroin to achieve the same effect.
-As higher doses of the drug are used over time, physical dependence develops.
+As higher doses of the drug are used, physical dependence develops.
 Because heroin users do not know the actual strength of the drug or its true contents, they are at risk of overdose or death.

 Chronic injectors may develop collapsed veins, infection of the heart lining and valves, abscesses, and liver or kidney disease.
 Heroin poses special problems because of the transmission of HIV and other diseases that can occur from sharing needles or other injection equipment.